 Meet our Activities Coordinator, Carolyn Minchew

 I have worked at Crabwall Hall since 2017.
 I started at Crabwall as a carer, working through day shifts before transferring to the activities team 6 months later.
-Before Crabwall Hall, I was a production manager for a PPE manufacturing company based in Runcorn.
+In January 2021 I progressed to Head of Activities.
+Prior to joining Crabwall Hall, I was a production manager for a PPE manufacturing company based in Runcorn.